sbr-shakibi/Tissue-Simulation-Toolkit/docker/README.md

 ./vessel ../data/chemotaxis.par
 ```

+If you encounter the following error:

+`qt.qpa.screen: QXcbConnection: Could not connect to display ...
+Could not connect to any X display`

+- If you used `local:docker` as the hostname in Step 1, try updating the display environment variable in Step 3 to `--env DISPLAY=$DISPLAY`.

+- On macOS devices, ensure XQuartz has “Allow connections from network clients” enabled in `XQuartz > Preferences > Security`

-## 6. Run Cellular Potts Model with Extra-Cellular Matrix (TST-MD)
+## 5. Run Cellular Potts Model with Extra-Cellular Matrix (TST-MD)

-To activate the Python virtual environment and run the simulation manager:
+To activate the Python virtual environment and run the simulation manager navigate to the main directory of Tissue-Simulation-Toolkit and run:

 ```bash
 . venv/bin/activate